awesomerank/awesomerank.github.io/lists/lukasz-madon/awesome-remote-job.md

   1. [Bluespark Labs](http://www.bluespark.com/work-at-bluespark) - WebDev Consulting and makers of Roomify.
 Remote team with HQs in Raleigh, NC and Italy.
 Drupal.
   1. [Buffer](https://buffer.com/journey/) - Tools to help manage social media.
 PHP, CodeIgniter, MongoDB, Memcache, Backbone.js, React.js, Grunt.js, LESS, and Python.
   1. [Bugfender](https://bugfender.com/) - Bugfender is a remote logger for multiple platforms including iOS and Android.
 It stores logs created by your application and sends them to our server, creating a remote console where you can see logs in real time.
 Remote company based in Barcelona.
+  1. [ButterCloud](http://www.buttercloud.com/) - A small team of web & app developers.
+We help startups & small to medium sized businesses build, maintain, and grow their products.
   1. [Cadasta](http://cadasta.org/about-us/careers/) - Secure platform for mapping global land & resource rights.
 100% remote team; Python, Django, JavaScript, PostgreSQL.
   1. [Canonical](https://www.canonical.com/careers/all-vacancies) - Ubuntu.
   1. [Catalyze](https://catalyze.io/jobs) - HIPAA-compliant cloud computing for healthcare.
 HQ in Madison, WI.
 Docker, Go, Python.